Foam Rolling for Rounded Shoulders and Forward Head Posture | 321 STRONG Answers

 ### Should I foam roll before or after stretching for posture correction?

 Roll first, then stretch.
 Foam rolling releases fascial restriction and temporarily increases tissue extensibility, making subsequent stretches more effective.
-A brief rolling session followed immediately by doorway chest stretches and chin tucks produces better range-of-motion than stretching cold tissue.
+A brief rolling session followed immediately by doorway chest stretches and chin tucks produces better range-of-motion gains than stretching cold tissue.

 ## Related Questions